 However, if the parties have signed an arbitration agreement, they are barred from filing a lawsuit.
 If one party does file a suit, the other can have it dismissed from court immediately.

 Arbitration is generally quicker and cheaper than litigation, but arbitrators may be less sympathetic to consumers than a jury or even a judge.
 Also, arbitration agreements are often written to favor large entities.

 In the early 1950s, the Supreme Court held that an arbitration agreement was not a defense for an investor’s suit for misrepresentation under the Securities Act of 1933.
 However, since then, the Court reversed that decision, making arbitration agreements enforceable against nearly any lawsuit brought by an investor.
 In recent years, courts have deferred to arbitration agreements even in situations when the dispute did not involve the sale of a security but any transaction governed by the broker-investor relationship, including procedural rules.

 The Financial Industry Regulatory Authority (FINRA), which is the self-regulatory body of the financial industry, promulgates rules for its members to follow.
 FINRA Rule 12200 requires a dispute between a client and a broker go to arbitration if either the parties agree in writing to arbitration, or the client requests arbitration.
 The rule applies to any dispute that is connected to the business activities of the broker, whether or not it concerns a securities transaction.
-Investors have six years from the event that gave rise to the claim to file a complaint.

 The FINRA rules also determine the procedure throughout the arbitration process.
 To select the arbitrators who will hear the case, each party is presented with a list of randomly selected arbitrators.
 The parties strike the unwanted arbitrators and rank the rest in order of preference.
 The arbitrators with the top three scores hear the case.